ShouzhiWang/InternUp-Capstone-Solution-Reference/readme.md

 # 📂 InternUp Capstone Solution Reference

-Welcome to the Shawn Wang Data & Analysis portfolio!
-This repository serves as a central navigation hub for all of my interactive dashboards, visualizers, and research reports.
+Welcome to InternUp's Capstone Solution Reference Catalog!
 Click on any project below to explore its code, documentation, and interactive demo.

 ---